adobe/aepsdk_flutter/plugins/flutter_aepassurance/README.md

 As part of the initialization code, make sure that you set the SDK wrapper type to `Flutter` before you start the SDK.

-Refer to the [Initialization](https://github.com/adobe/aepsdk_flutter#initializing) section of the root README for more information.
+Refer to the [Initialization](https://github.com/adobe/aepsdk_flutter#initializing) section of the root README for more information about initializing the SDK.

 ##### Importing the SDK:
 ```dart